 - 1. Students who believe they are able to proceed with and/or complete their study programmes at an accelerated pace may submit an application requesting such to the Examination Board.
+The student coach's advice must be enclosed with the application.
 The organisation of the study programme must be able to accommodate the short-track option. - 2.
 A request as meant in paragraph 1 is prepared in a talk between the student and intake assessor appointed by the course.
 On the basis of proof supplied by the student, it is decided from which units of study the student can be exempted, and which units of study may have to be tested in a different way than prescribed in the TER.
 This overview is added to the request to the Examination Board, which must give its approval. - 3.
-If tailored programmes are offered to students who, following an intake assessment, are able to enter the study programme via accelerated tracks, then the tailored program must be discussed between the student, Core Team and Examination Appeals Board.
+If tailored programmes are offered to students who, following an intake assessment, are able to enter the study programme via accelerated tracks then the tailored program must be discussed between the student, Core Team and Examination Appeals Board.
 Due to the nature of the degree the core team can advise that there be no tailored programme as this goes against the vision, trajectory and purpose of the masters.

-Section 4 Facilities with reference to study facilitator, special facilities for students with a functional disability, Elite athletes scheme, board memberships
+Section 4 Facilities with reference to student coaching, special facilities for students with a functional disability, Elite athletes scheme, board memberships

-Article 9 Study Facilitator
+Article 9 Student coaching

-Every student is coached by a study facilitator.
+Every student is coached by a student coach (called a study facilitator in COMMA).
 This is done as follows:

-- 1. The core team, study facilitators and coaches are the general supervisors of the student and responsible for the mentoring and tutoring of the student.
-The study facilitator is focused on the necessary continuity of engagement between the student, the program and the learning community; they pay attention to the personal situation and ambition of the student.
-The study facilitator is also focused on the personal professional development and innovation skills of the student: reflection on and planning of the personal professional development.
-The core team, study facilitators and coaches assist the students to connect with and take responsibility for their personal process of development.
+- 1. The core team, student coaches and coaches are the general supervisors of the student and responsible for the mentoring and tutoring of the student.
+The student coach is focused on the necessary continuity of engagement between the student, the program and the learning community; they pay attention to the personal situation and ambition of the student.
+The student coach (a.k.a. study facilitator) is also focused on the personal professional development and innovation skills of the student: reflection on and planning of the personal professional development.
+The core team, student coaches and coaches assist the students to connect with and take responsibility for their personal process of development.
 Among other things, this is done by means of individual and group tutorials.
 During the intensives the core team is present to guide the block, to help to get the learning cycle started, to put into context the in-class activities, and to direct the process of group's dynamics. - 2.
 The core team cooperates with the writing, artistic, research and mentor circle coaches.
-The student shows his progression in his portfolio.
-The core team, study facilitators and coaches (and assessors) have access to the part of the portfolio where the student makes his progress evident.
-In every block the study facilitator, coach and student discuss whether extra effort is necessary with regard to the student's study progress. - 3.
-The study facilitator during the first year are more active with the student and their studies.
-The student has the right to at least two meetings (study facilitator checks) per school year with the study facilitator.
-The student also executes a number of obligatory assignments with the study facilitator through-out the first year.
-During the second year the study facilitator acts only as an advisor when the student needs it.
+The student shows their progression in their portfolio.
+The core team, student coaches and coaches (and assessors) have access to the part of the portfolio where the student makes their progress evident.
+In every block the student coach, coach and student discuss whether extra effort is necessary with regard to the student's study progress. - 3.
+The student coach (a.k.a. study facilitator) during the first year are more active with the student and their studies.
+The student has the right to at least two meetings (study facilitator checks) per school year with the student coach.
+The student also executes a number of obligatory assignments with the student coach through-out the first year.
+During the second year the student coach acts only as an advisor when the student needs it.
 There are no obligatory assignments or study facilitator checks.